ktchow1/algo/README.md

 # C++20 testing

-This is a collection of snipplets for testing.
+This is a collection of snipplets for testing C++20

 '''
 Run in main function